a1821216780/OpenWECD.Numerics.MathNet.Numerics/README.md

     ./restore.sh (or restore.cmd)
     msbuild MathNet.Numerics.sln

-See [Build & Tools](https://numerics.mathdotnet.com/Build.html) for full details on how to build, generate documentation or even create a full release.
+See [Build &amp; Tools](https://numerics.mathdotnet.com/Build.html) for full details on how to build, generate documentation or even create a full release.